 Sizing an off grid solar power system

 The size of an off grid solar power system in all its components is critical to providing a reliable source of power for years to come.
-Unlike grid connect solar power systems off grid systems do not have street power as a backup – if power is required and the system is not sized correctly the life of the expensive battery bank can be shortened dramatically due to overly deep discharging or it may require a backup generator to run for a good deal of the time – things which a well designed off grid solar power system will avoid.
+Unlike grid connect solar power systems, off grid systems don’t have street power as a backup.
+In this case if power is required and your system isn’t sized correctly you may run into the following:

-To size an off grid solar power system correctly the following need to be taken into account:
+To size an off grid solar power system correctly the following needs to be taken into consideration:

-- How much power is required?
-It is imperative that this is calculated correctly and to calculate correctly detailed information about each appliance and it’s daily usage is required.
-Without this information it is impossible to correctly size the components of an off grid solar power system!
+How much power is required?
+It’s imperative that this is calculated correctly and to calculate correctly detailed information about each appliance and it’s daily usage is required.
+Without this information it’s impossible to correctly size the components of an off grid solar power system!
 A chart to document this information is available here: Power Consumption Assessment Form (Excel Spreadsheet)

-Important efficiency tips that will save you money with off grid solar power systems
+Important efficiency tips that can save you money

 Summer Power Consumption

-Over the summer months cooling appliances are usually used.
+Over the summer months fans and air conditioners are used.
 Make sure these are accounted for when determining the appliance loads and power consumption of your property over the summer months.